dsa-ntc/northwestarkansas.github.io/_pages/steering-committee.md

 The Steering Committee is made of elected members of the chapter who are in their respective offices for one year terms.
 <br>

-The officers of the Steering Committee and their resposibilities and duties are listed as below:
+The officers of the Steering Committee and their responsibilities and duties are listed as below:

 * **Co-Chairs:**
   - **Role**: Official spokespersons, set agendas, and ensure overall coordination.